 Combine the ingredients for the pickled vegetables, submerging the carrots and cucumbers completely.
-Cover and refrigerate for at least 2 hours.
+Cover and refrigerate for 30 minutes.

 Preheat the oven to 425F.
-Lightly brush pizza dough with olive oil and bake for 12-15 minutes until lightly golden.
+Lightly brush the pizza dough with olive oil and bake on pizza stone for 12-15 minutes until lightly golden.

-Remove the crust from oven and add sauce, pickled vegetables, panfried tofu, and remaining toppings.
-Enjoy!
+Remove the crust from oven.
+Cover in an even layer of sauce.
+Add pickled vegetables, pan-fried tofu, and remaining toppings.